weecology/DeepForest/docs/training.md

 ## Reducing tile size

-High resolution tiles may exceed GPU or CPU memory during training, especially in dense forests.
-To reduce the size of each tile, use preprocess.split_raster to divide the original tile into smaller pieces and create a corresponing annotations file.
+High resolution tiles may exceed GPU or CPU memory during training, especially when many target objecrts are present.
+To reduce the size of each tile, use preprocess.split_raster to divide the original tile into smaller pieces and create a corresponding annotations file.

 For example, this sample data raster has size 2472, 2299 pixels.
 ```